 The following have been identified as key Council planning and policy documents.
-To view these plans, please contact the Gore District Council (phone (03) 209-0330).
+To view these plans, please refer to the Council's website (www.goredc.gvot.nz) or contact the Council on (03) 209 0330).

 14.1 The Long Term Plan (LTP)